-Non-vehicular access to Stanton by Dale village is currently difficult as the direct route, Stanton by Dale Footpath No. 18 is obstructed (and temporarily closed)
+Non-vehicular access to Stanton by Dale village is currently difficult as the direct route, Stanton by Dale Footpath No. 18 is obstructed.

 No consideration has been taken regarding the Kirk Hallam Access Road which will exit / enter near to the site.